SkyDev125/logseq/pages/IST___2___1___SO___Scheduling.md

 			- Priority
 			- Signals sent
 			- Time in memory
-			- Cpu Time
+			- Time in CPU
+			- Process ID
+			- Parent Process ID
 	- User Struct
+		- Info
 			- Only needed while process is in Execution
 			- Can be stored to disk in the meantime.
+		- Properties
+			- Processor Registries
+			- Kernel Stack
+			- UID, g